 Some kinds of cancer also affect how your skin looks: You might notice a leathery quality in the palms of your hands or, in rarer cases, a red rash on your buttocks [source: Nazario].
 Also, watch out for moles that seem to have grown from year to year, and have your doctor check them out, as they could be malignant.

 While these skin conditions sound undesirable, sometimes they could be a helpful warning sign that you need to get tested for a serious condition.
 Once your doctors nail down the underlying problem and treat it, your skin symptoms should subside.

-For more information on skin care issues, check out the links on the next page.
+For more information on skin care issues, check out the links below.

 Related HowStuffWorks Articles